 He researches in the broad field of public law and has written widely on constitutional law; courts, judges and jurisdiction; and international migration law.

-- Australian Academy of Law, Fellow and Director
+- Australian Academy of Law, Fellow

 - Nauru Joint Advisory Committee, member of Legal Sub-Committee (2015-2017)

 - Centre for Comparative Constitutional Studies (CCCS), University of Melbourne, Advisory Council